FilotheiLinardatou/Wireless-Communications-Lab/README.md

 In this repo, the reports for the Lab of Wireless Communications are included.
-Lab1 is refered to the Antenna Input Impedance.
+Lab1 refers to the Antenna Input Impedance.
-Lab2 is refered to Yagi-Uda element antenna.
+Lab2 refers to Yagi-Uda element antenna.